-We're updating Green Directions Vaughan the City's community sustainability and environmental master plan.
+We're updating Green Directions Vaughan - the City's community sustainability and environmental master plan.
 It sounds long and complicated, but the idea is simple: what can and should we be doing to ensure the health and well-being of our community?

 On Nov.
 29, 2017, we hosted a workshop to share ideas for making sustainability part of our every day.
 This is what we heard...
+94% said they would must likely there a conversation about GREEN DRECTIONS VAUGHAR said they wanted to be contacted about future opportunities to be involved in Green Directions Vaughan projects.

-participants attended the What's Our Green Direction? workshop.
+21 participants attended the What's Our Green Direction? workshop.